m-ko-de/open-td/README.md

 - `pnpm cap:sync` - Sync Capacitor
 - `pnpm build:mobile` - Build and sync for mobile

+### Testing (non-interactive default)

+- `pnpm run test` — Run the full test suite once and exit (non-interactive).
+This is the default command for automated checks and CI.
+- `pnpm run test:watch` — Run the test runner in watch mode for development (interactive).
+- `pnpm run test:ci` — Run tests with minimal output suitable for CI (dot reporter).

 ### Why pnpm?

 This project uses [pnpm](https://pnpm.io/) as package manager: